Violation of UT’s Student Code of Conduct

 Attorney for UT Students with a Conduct Code Violation

 Representing yourself at the incident review meeting or any disciplinary hearing that follows that meeting is not a good “do-it-yourself” project.
 Being kicked out of the dorms or student housing might be very expensive.
-Being expelled from the University of Tampa is even more expensive.
+Being expelled from the University of Tampa or suspended for two semesters is even more expensive.

 We are familiar with a wide range of student conduct code violations including allegations of sexual misconduct or relationship violence investigations at UT, or drug and alcohol violations.